Amyyyyeah/ARES/README.md

 ```

 ## Instructions
+Our ARES Training consists of the following three steps: RL, SFT, and LoRA.

 Our trained models are available at https://huggingface.co/JCAC/ARES/~.
-To use our trained models, please put the them under the ```models``` folder.
+To use our trained models for testing, please place them under the models folder.

 (If using the AOKVQA dataset, change the following paths to the AOKVQA dataset path in the code and bash arguments.)

+If you encounter any issues during these steps, please refer to our troubleshooting guide or contact support.

+## Our ARES Training Steps
 ### [Step 1] RL training (4 NVIDIA A100 GPUs with 80GB memory)

 ```